danhalliday/google-ads-template-sketch/README.md

-# Google Ads Template for SKetch
+# Google Ads Template for Sketch

 A simple template with artboards for all the regular Google ad sizes: